 \begin{theorem} \cite[Theorem 5.1, 6.1]{Y11} Consider the following three conditions for Cohen-Macaulay $R$-modules $M$ and $N$:

 \begin{itemize} \item[(1)] $M \oplus P$ degenerates to $N \oplus Q$ for some free $R$-modules $P$, $Q$. \item[(2)] $\ulM$ stably degenerates to $\ulN$. \item[(3)] There is a triangle

 in $\SCMR$. \end{itemize} If $R$ is an isolated singularity, then $(2)$ and $(3)$ are equivalent.
-Moreover, if $R$ is artinian, the conditions $(1), (2)$ and $(3)$ are equivalent. \end{theorem}
+Moreover, if $R$ is Artinian, the conditions $(1), (2)$ and $(3)$ are equivalent. \end{theorem}

-\begin{remark} In general, the implications $(1) \Rightarrow (2)\Rightarrow (3)$ hold.
-And it is required that the endmorphism of $\ulZ$ in the triangle in (3) is nilpotent.
+\begin{remark} In general, the implications $(1) \Rightarrow (2)\Rightarrow (3)$ hold and it is required that the endmorphism of $\ulZ$ in the triangle in (3) is nilpotent.
 However if $R$ is an isolated singularity, we do not need the nilpotency assumption (cf. \cite[Lemma 6.5.]{Y11}).
-The theorem also says that $\ulM$ and $\ulN$ give the same class in the Grothendieck group of $\SCMR$ if $\ulM$ stably degenerates to $\ulN$. \end{remark}
+It follows from the theorem that $\ulM$ and $\ulN$ give the same class in the Grothendieck group of $\SCMR$ if $\ulM$ stably degenerates to $\ulN$. \end{remark}